 When to Call Your Doctor

-If you have any concerns about erectile dysfunction, you should call your doctor.
+If you have any concerns about erectile dysfunction, you should call us.
 ED is linked with depression and anxiety.
 Visiting your doctor can dispel misinformation which often exacerbates sexual problems.
-In some cases, short course medication can alleviate temporary symptoms of erectile dysfunction.
+In some cases, short-course medication can alleviate temporary symptoms of erectile dysfunction.

-If you suffer from persistent erectile dysfunction (one month or more), then you should definitely call a doctor.
+If you suffer from persistent erectile dysfunction (one month or more), then you should definitely call our doctor.
 The physical symptoms of ED can be early warning signs for other health problems such as artery disease or diabetes.
+We offer non-surgical treatments for ED at Progressive Men’s Health.